kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Convection.md

  - Sun heats ground, ground heats the air
  - That air’s pressure lowers, it get’s lighter, and floats up because of buoyancy
  - When it rises, it cools because higher altitudes = lower pressure
- - Cool air can’t be as
+ - Cool air can’t be as humid, so the water is let down as rain

+---

+*completly unrelated*

+You might be wondering, why is the air at higher altitudes lower pressure anyway